Competing effect of disorder on phase separation in active systems: Results

 for small q,

 solving this quadratic equation for $\rho_0$,

 Rewriting the equations when the dimensionless activity $\frac{v_0^2}{D_{\rho} \nu_r}$ is larger and rearranging the terms we can write,

-here, $A_1, A_2, B_1, B_2$ are parameter dependent constants.
-For the clean system $A=1$.
-Out of the two solutions as given in Eqs. \ref{eq9} and \ref{eq10}, we first analyze the second solution Eq. \ref{eq10} and in Fig. \ref{fig3}(a) in the manuscript we have shown the straight line plot between $\rho_0 v_0^2$ {\em vs.} $v_0^2$.
-The region above the straight line drawn with solid line shows the instability or the phase separation.
-However, in the presence of disorder $A = (1-\rho_d)$, the straight line between $\rho v_0^2$ {\em vs.} $v_0^2$ shifts down and additional region marked with shaded color shows the instability.
-Which makes the mean density $\rho_0$ and activity $v_0$ shifts towards the smaller values for phase separation in the presence of disorder.
+\twocolumngrid Here, $A_1=\frac{1}{3\lambda},B_1= \frac{2}{3\lambda}$ are parameter ($\lambda$) dependent constants.
+We have taken the values of fitting parameters $A_1 = 0.65, 0.45$ and $B_1 = 0.65, 0.45$ for $\rho_d = 0$ and $0.001$ respectively.
+We analyze the solution in Eq. \ref{eq10} and in Fig. \ref{fig3}(b), we have shown the straight green line plot between $\rho_0 v_0^2$ {\em vs.} $v_0^2$ for $\rho_d = 0$.
+The region above the straight line drawn with solid green line shows the instability or the phase separation for a clean system.
+However, in the presence of disorder $A = (1-\rho_d)$, ($\rho_d=0.001$) the straight dotted magenta line between $\rho v_0^2$ {\em vs.} $v_0^2$ shifts down and additional region marked with shaded color (orange) shows the instability.
+Which makes the mean density $\rho_0$ and activity $v_0$ shifts towards the smaller values for phase separation in the presence of weak disorder.
+This observation is consistent with our numerical simulations, where the points in Fig. \ref{fig3}(b) are obtained from simulation data.
+The above diagram suggests that disorder facilitates phase separation at reduced mean density ($\rho_0$) and particle activity ($v_0$). \\ We further investigate the transition from homogeneous to phase separated state for different disorder densities and activities.
+In Fig. \ref{fig3}(c), we show the plot of phase separation order parameter $\Delta \rho$ {\em vs.} $v_0$ for different: $\rho_d = 0.0$ - $0.2$ by fixing $\rho_0 = 0.7$.
+We observe a sudden jump in the $\Delta \rho$ at $v_0 \sim 5.0$ for the clean system.
+In contrast to that, when we increase the disorder density slowly, the $\Delta \rho$ continuously changes from zero to finite values.
+Accordingly, the disorder makes the transition smooth as found in previous studies \cite{villa2014quenched}.
+In support of this finding, we calculated the effective free energy functional using linearized approximation.
+We plot the free energy functional $f(\delta\rho)$ $vs.$ $\delta\rho$ for clean as well as for $\rho_d= 0.2 - 1.0$ in Fig. \ref{free_en} in \ref{energy} showing the degree of asymmetry decreases with rise in the disorder density.
+That indicates the transition from a homogeneous state to phase separated state becomes continuous type on increasing disorder density.
+The details of the analytical calculation can be found in Appendix \ref{energy}.

+So far, we discussed the role of disorder on the steady state of the system.
+Next, it will be interesting to understand how the presence of disorder affects the kinetic of phase separation and morphology of domain walls.
+To do so, we focus on the parameter space where the homogeneous state is inherently unstable and undergoes phase separation.